richard-fine/mono/contrib/MonoListWrapper/README.md

 What is it?
 -----------

-A C++ library to make it easier to work with System.Collections.Generic.List<T> objects from the native side of an embedded Mono.
+A C library to make it easier to work with System.Collections.Generic.List<T> objects from the native side of an embedded Mono.

 It is: